 Bouyed by panic-buying and lockdown, take-home grocery sales are growing at the fastest rate since records began in 1994.
-At the same time, UK shopping habits are changing as Brits adapt their lifestyles to accomodate restrictions.
+At the same time, UK shopping habits are changing as Brits adapt their lifestyles to accommodate restrictions.
 So what exactly is going on?

 Shoppers’ priorities have changed since the beginning of the crisis.
 With the virus still a very real threat and lockdown measures still in place, people are increasingly deciding where to shop based on factors like proximity, cleanliness and crowds.
 And they are straying from their usual stores.